 Looking for a cryptocurrency exchange platform built for the casual dabbler?
 Have you looked around at the exchanges and gasped at the amount of trader specific language and dizzying exchange displays?
 The developers of Coinberry set out to make their platform as simple as possible, geared towards customers who are still trying to figure things out aka an excellent platform for crypto beginners.

-Just because Coinberry’s platform is simple doesn’t mean it lacks useful features and security.
+Just because Coinberry’s trading platform is simple doesn’t mean it lacks useful features and security.
 It is a streamlined exchange service, designed to allow new customers quick and easy access to buy and sell Bitcoin or different altcoins.
 Coinberry.com is committed to customer security, terrific customer service, and immediate trading options.

 The company was founded in 2017 in Toronto with a mission to make cryptocurrency accessible to everyone.
 As of now, however, the platform caters solely to Canadian traders.
 It expanded in 2018, announcing that it would offer Interac funding of its accounts—it was the first exchange in Canada to offer this option.